bigodines/roomba/README.md

 ### About this project

 Roomba is a simple bot that queries GitHub and post relevant pending PullRequests to a slack room.
-Everything is configurable through environment variables and `yml` files. ~You don't even need `Go`.
-Just download one of the release binaries and start using it.~ (not yet)
+Everything is configurable through environment variables and `yml` files.

 ### Quick start